YuqiHuai/SORA-SVL/README.md

 - It is possible that permission settings related to Docker can cause project to fail (unable to load preview, unable to download assets).
 See https://github.com/YuqiHuai/SORA-SVL/issues/11#issuecomment-1173008100
 - I recommend installing docker following instructions in https://docs.docker.com/engine/install/ubuntu/
+- There may be issues with npm/docker image which causes `docker compose up -d` to fail, see https://github.com/YuqiHuai/SORA-SVL/issues/84#issuecomment-2296465522

 ## Contributing